Real Tennis World Championship: Men's singles

-Men's singles in "real" tennis is the first world championship in any sport.
-It predates the use of the term "real tennis," as the sport was called just "tennis" until lawn tennis gained popularity.

-Except in cases where the champion has retired, the championship has always been on a challenge basis — the champion retains the title until losing an official challenge or retiring.
-Originally, the champion had the right to accept or reject a challenge, usually depending upon the prize money put up by the challenger's sponsor.
-Several years could thus go by between challenge matches.
-The top four ranked players in the world (excluding the champion himself) playoff for the right to challenge.
-The champion and challenger then play a match of up to 13 sets over three days (4 sets, 4 sets and up to 5 sets on the final day).
+This championship has always been on a challenge basis – the champion retains the title until losing an official challenge, except in cases where the champion has retired.
+Originally, the champion had the right to accept or reject a challenge, usually depending upon the prize money put up by the challenger's sponsor: several years could thus go by between challenge matches.

+The top four ranked players in the world (excluding the champion himself) playoff for the right to challenge, with the champion and challenger playing a match of up to 13 sets over three days (4 sets, 4 sets and up to 5 sets on the final day).
 In theory, this is the only match the champion has to play in the two years since winning the last one.

-The most recent men's world championship match concluded on 15 September 2022.
-(Due to the pandemic, the 2020 challenge was postponed until 2022).